+2.4 Testi ng

 Testing

 Timing: 1 st year of study

-Scope: 10 ECTS
+Scope: 10) ECTS

-Content: The aim of the subject element is to train students in planning and conducting testing.
-The student must understand the place and significance of testing in methods for system development.
-The student must be able to design and carry out systematic testing for large systems, including the establishment of automated testing.
-The student must also master concepts and techniques for the design and construction of testable systems.
+testing.
+T for system testing fo testing.
+T construct The aim of the subject element is to train students in planning and conducting The student must understand the place and significance of testing in methods in development.
+The student must be able to design and carry out systematic or large systems, including the establishment of automated The student must also master concepts and techniques for the design and ion of testable systems. objectives:

-Knowledge
+Knowledg -

-The student must have knowledge of: Significant test strategies and models and their role in system development Testing as an integral part of a development project Various types of testing and their applications
+The stude • Sig • Tes ent must have knowledge of: Inificant test strategies and models and their role in system development sting as an integral part of a development project rious types of testing and their applications

-Skills The student can: Ensure traceability between system requirements and testing at all levels Apply both black-box and white-box testing techniques Apply various criteria for the degree of test coverage Use techniques for verification and validation Use techniques and tools for automated testing Build systems to manage testing and the fault rectification process in development projects
+Ap Ap Use Use Built ent can: sure traceability between system requirements and testing at all levels oply both black-box and white-box testing techniques oply various criteria for the degree of test coverage e techniques for verification and validation e techniques and tools for automated testing ild systems to manage testing and the fault rectification process in velopment projects

-Competencies The student can: Define, plan and carry out testing in a development project that matches the project's quality requirements Plan and manage the implementation of internal and external testing of software systems.
-Design testable systems
+pro • Pla sof

-The examination:
+The exan This exam

-This examination is an individual internal oral exam.
-The exam lasts for 20 minutes including assessment.

-Assessment:
+Assessm

-7 point grading scale
+7 point gi rading scale